This tutorial shows you how to deploy a simple example gRPC

 - Send a request to the API.
 See Sending a request to the API.

-- Avoid incurring charges to your Google Cloud Platform account.
+- Avoid incurring charges to your GCP account.
 See Clean up.

 Before you begin

 Sign in to your Google Account.

 If you don't already have one, sign up for a new account.

 Make sure that billing is enabled for your project.